FelixFourcolor/Hallelujah/README.md

 ### Overview of the build process

-The structure is auto-generated using [noteblock-generator](https://pypi.org/project/noteblock-generator/).
+The structure is auto-generated using [noteblock-generator](https://pypi.org/project/noteblock-generator/0.2.1).
 The program takes [src](https://github.com/FelixFourcolor/Hallelujah/tree/main/src) which defines the composition, and generates the structure inside an existing Minecraft world.

 ### Step-by-step guide

-1. Install the lastest version of [noteblock-generator](https://pypi.org/project/noteblock-generator/):
+1. Install noteblock-generator 0.2.1 (must be this exact version):
     ```sh
-    pip install --upgrade noteblock-generator
+    pip install "noteblock-generator==0.2.1"
     ```
     Configure your PATH so that `noteblock-generator` is executable on the command line.

 2. Obtain [src](https://github.com/FelixFourcolor/Hallelujah/tree/main/src).
 You may clone the repo or download just that folder.